Eastern Europe Explorer - 17 Days

 High Tatras - Prague.
 Today we enjoy the last of the crisp mountain air before we take the short ride by electric train from Novy Smokovec to Poprad where we transfer to the overnight train to the Czech capital of Prague.

-We arrive into Prague in the morning.
+We arrive into Prague in the morning and transfer to our hotel where we enjoy breakfast before we get the opportunity to head out to explore the city.
 Prague is one of the most beautiful cities in Europe and you will have plenty of free time to visit the stunning City of 1,000 Spires, including the bustling Old Town Square where you can find a beautiful astronomical clock, the enchanting Charles Bridge where you can watch artists and buskers at work and Wenceslas Square.
 There is also time to wander the lofty heights of Hradčany Castle and St Vitus Cathedral for magical views over the city.

 Prague is a town that loves to party so you may also want to experience the nightlife as there are many great bars and restaurants and plenty of pulsating night clubs to enjoy.
 Czechs have been brewing beer since the 9th century and invented the world’s first Pilsner, so Prague offers a great opportunity to sample some of the world’s finest beers.